Acid-Remap/djangorestframework-camel-case/README.rst

     $ pip install djangorestframework-camel-case

-Add the render and parser to your django settings file.
+Add the render and parser to your django settings file as needed.
+If you only want responses to be converted to camelCase, you only need the renderer classes, not the parsers (but check the settings).

 .. code-block:: python